nocksock/baggage.nvim/ROADMAP.md

 ## Unsure

+- [ ] automated tests using the examples?
 - [ ] support for a `dependency` property?

     I usually found that order of imports is much more intuitive.
 However including